andriikushch/password-storage/README.md

 ```
 go run main.go -h
-  -g	add new account with random password
+    -a	add new account with random password
     -ac	add new username:password
     -d	delete password for account
     -g	copy to clip board password for account
     -l	list of stored accounts
+    -v	version
 ```